 Last Order 21:30

-Michelin starred chef Mak Kwai Pui’s dim sum restaurant’s first overseas outlet (outside of Hong Kong) can accommodate 100 sit-down diners.
-Queues are long, but there is an SMS waiting system in place, and a takeaway counter for those who just want a char siew bao to go.
+Tim Ho Wan is the most famous Michelin starred restaurant with chef Mak Kwai Pui’s.
+It's the first dim sum restaurant overseas has an outlet that can accommodate 100 sit-down diners.
+Queues are long, but there is a text waiting system in place, and a takeaway counter for those who just want a char siew bao to go.

 I went there on a Thurs Lunch where there was relatively little people with lots of empty seats.